kamiy2j/iba-iot-workshop/README.md

 Access your personalized patient dashboard:

 1. Open Grafana at http://localhost:3000
-2. Log in with username `admin` and password `admin` (you'll be prompted to change this on first login)
+2. Log in with username `{Your Patient ID}` and password `{Your Patient ID}` (Since this is an experimental account, ignore browser prompts)
-3. Navigate to Dashboards → Patient Monitoring
+3. Navigate to Dashboards → Medical Dashboard
-4. Select your patient ID from the dropdown to view your personalized dashboard
+4. Select your desired Vitals from the dropdown to view your personalized dashboard